 We reviewed relevant documents and conversed with key employees.
-Additionally, we reviewed the EHRs of 34 randomly selected patients who had an acute care inpatient stay of at least 3 days from July 1, 2014, through June 30, 2015.
+Additionally, we reviewed the EHRs of 35 randomly selected patients who had an acute care inpatient stay of at least 3 days from July 1, 2014, through June 30, 2015.
 The table below shows the areas reviewed for this topic.
-The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.
+The facility generally met requirements.
+We made no recommendations.